Images | Particulars | More about | Background and history

 Isfjord – background and history

-The main inspiration for Isfjord is the traditional west Greenland kayaks from the late twentieth century.
+The main inspiration for Isfjord, designed in 2001, is the traditional west Greenland kayaks from the late twentieth century.
 They were held to be exceptionally good hunting craft – maneuverable, fast and easily handled.
 Like most European and American kayaks Isfjord has been adjusted for our conditions.
-We do not hunt sea mammals off an unprotected coast in the arctic – we go for trips and play in waves.
+We do not hunt sea mammals off an unprotected coast in the Arctic – we go for trips and play in waves.
 We have longer arms and legs than the Inuits and we are not used to sitting with straight legs under an extremely low deck.

 Isfjord's deck is therefore higher, especially in front of the cockpit, affording considerably more load capacity and more room for knees and feet.
 It is also longer and beamier.
 The sheer is slightly straighter to reduce the windage – a development noticeable also in the later Greenland kayaks.